adamovsky/scaffold/CONTRIBUTING.md

 -   Move all component logic to a file called `index.js` inside the component folder.
 -   Each HTML tag is an opportunity to break it out into its own component.
 -   Do not allow overriding CSS of an internal component of a composed component.
+-   No component should ever need to have over 100 lines of code.

 ## Assets